behrica/RepData_PeerAssessment1/PA1_template.md

 The plots show, that in general, the activity of the person , measured in number of steps, is more homogeneous during the weekend.
 There is more "continuous activity" during the day.

-While the weekday patterns shows a prominent high peek activity around interval 800, which is even higher then any peek during then weekend, but then the activity slows down and stays lower then during the weekend.
+The weekday patterns shows a prominent high peek activity around interval 800, which is even higher then any peek during then weekend, but then the activity slows down and stays lower then during the weekend.